Republicans in Congress face death threats from anti-Trump #Resistance

 Mr. Seaton, who remains in custody, has made dozens of similar threats to other lawmakers, prosecutors say, based on “a long-standing delusion that federal police or military have been terrorizing him.”

 Ms. Heitkamp’s office did not respond to emails and phone calls seeking comment.
-Mr. Stivers is on National Guard duty and unavailable for comment, his staff said.
 Mr. Goodlatte’s staff said he “respectfully declines” to discuss the topic.

 The Washington Times Comment Policy